Pragadhesh/chemistry/README.md

 ## About The Project

 There are many great Document editors present however, I didn't find one that really suited my needs to help writing document on chemistry
+This pack comes with functions that helps to address the common problems everyone are facing during writing any documentation related to chemical elements.

 <p align="right">(<a href="#top">back to top</a>)</p>